-How to Use GitHub for WordPress Projects – A Beginners’ Guide
+How to Use GitHub for WordPress Development – A Beginners’ Guide

 You might be a poet of codes but the path to success involves more than just writing code.
 Especially, when you’re a WordPress developer, you need a tool for version control, code collaboration, and project management.
 This is where GitHub steps in to revolutionize your WordPress development process.